Quantum Sudoku: collapsing, entangling, and sliding through universes

 9) Many-Worlds vs true randomness vs hidden variables

-• Hidden state: deterministic, we just didn’t know.
+• Hidden state: deterministic — the answer was fixed, we just didn’t know it.

 10) Schrödinger’s Sudoku (box inside a box)